Miss Smith Goes to Nashville

 Miss Smith Goes to Nashville is the third studio album by American country singer Connie Smith.
-It was released in March 1966 via RCA Victor Records and contained 12 tracks.
+It was released in March 1966 by RCA Victor and contained 12 tracks.
 The album contained original material including several tracks penned by Smith's mentor Bill Anderson.
 Miss Smith Goes to Nashville reached number two on the country LP's chart in 1966 and included the top five singles "Nobody But a Fool (Would Love You)" and "If I Talk to Him".

 Background

 In 1964, Connie Smith's debut single titled "Once a Day" reached number one on the American country songs chart for eight weeks.
 The song propelled Smith's career and would be followed by a series of top ten country singles during the decade.
 RCA Victor had issued two studio albums of Smith's material prior to the release of Miss Smith Goes to Nashville.
 Smith and producer Bob Ferguson began the process of creating her next album project in August 1965.
 Ferguson named the album Miss Smith Goes to Nashville after the Jimmy Stewart film Mr. Smith Goes to Washington.